CROW: Fast Non-Negative Matrix Tri-Factorization

 - -o: impose orthogonality in factors U and V. By default non-orthogonal NMTF will be used.

 - -p: parallelization degree, by default number of blocks equals to parallelization degree, but you can use parallelization degree smaller than the number of blocks.
+Useful to reduce memory requirements in GPU applications.

 - -s: use sparse data structures.
 Do not use this if the matrix density is larger than 10%.